flamerecca/yii2-gitbook-cookbook/logging-problems-and-solutions.md

 ],
 ```

-When there's unhandled exception in the application Yii logs it additionally to displaying it to end user or showing customized error page.
-Exception message is what actually to be written and the fully qualified exception class name is the category we can use to filter messages when configuring targets.
+When there's unhandled exception in the application Yii logs it additionally to displaying it to end user or showing customized error page. 例外（exception ）訊息 is what actually to be written and the fully qualified exception class name is the category we can use to filter messages when configuring targets.
 404 can be triggered by throwing`yii\web\NotFoundHttpException`or automatically.
 In both cases exception class is the same and is inherited from`\yii\web\HttpException`which is a bit special in regards to logging.
 The speciality is the fact that HTTP status code prepended by`:`is appended to the end of the log message category.
 In the above we're using`categories`to include and`except`to exclude 404 log messages.

 ## 即時紀錄 {#immediate-logging}